msunil10052/Binary_Classification-Case_1-Level_E0/README.md

-# Binary_Classification-Case_1-Level_E0
+# Binary Classification
-Repository for Machine Learning and Deep Learning Models to Solve a Binary Classification Problem
+Repository for Machine Learning and Deep Learning Models to Solve a Binary Classification Problem.
+The objective of case study is to compare various models with minimal feature engineering techniques.